-Types of Multi Conductor Cables
+Types of Multi-Conductor Cables

 Any application with a need for higher temperature or voltage will require a more expensive cable with higher ratings.
 For example, STJ (Shielded Tape Jacket) cables are rated for 600 volts and 200°C for applications that typically exposed high amounts of heat near the wires.
 Perhaps there’s a wire harness running to a control panel in a furnace near the pilot flame, and if it’s close enough it may require an STJ cable.

-However, standard electronic devices do not require out of the ordinary approvals because most electronics are used indoors and away from heat.
-The voltage level is also much lower than 300 but the standard 300 volt cable will suit the application just fine.
+However, standard electronic devices do not require out-of-the-ordinary approvals because most electronics are used indoors and away from heat.
+The voltage level is also much lower than 300 but the standard 300-volt cable will suit the application just fine.
 On the other hand, stoves have control panels with wire harnesses running through them so the heat can most definitely increase above the standard level and require something more expensive.

-Shielded Multi Conductor Cables
+Shielded Multi-Conductor Cables

 There are a few types of shields to consider when your application needs to block EMI (Electromagnetic Interference).
-The lowest priced and most basic type of shield is an aluminum foil polyester shield that looks and acts very similar to aluminum foil.
+The lowest-priced and most basic type of shield is an aluminum foil polyester shield that looks and acts very similar to aluminum foil.
 The magnetic field that surrounds copper as it conducts electricity will minimize with a shield around the conductors.
 The shield could be an overall shield which means it covers all of the conductors in the cable and sits just inside the cable jacket.
 There are also individually shielded cables that wrap a shield around two conductors multiple times.
 If there is 5 pairs of wires twisted together, each pair might have a shield within the same cable.

-Another type of shield is a braided shield which uses thin copper strands to form a circular weave that looks similar to a Chinese finger.
+Another type of shield is a braided shield which uses thin copper strands to form a circular weave that looks similar to a Chinese finger trap toy.
 This braided shield wraps around all of the conductors and sits just inside the cable jacket.
 It’s a bit rarer to find an individually shielded cable using braid shields, but it does in fact exist at a decent price point.
 A final type of shield for these cables would be a combination of the two, a foil braided shield, which incorporates both shields in the same cable.
-STJ cables require the braided shield because the manufacturing process is completed at a very high temperature level which would melt the foil shield into the jacket.
+STJ cables require the braided shield because the manufacturing process is completed at a very high-temperature level which would melt the foil shield into the jacket.

 Electronic Cable Manufacturers